Is the Museum open year-round?

 What do the letters "MOR" mean in your advertising?

 MOR is a self-made acronym that stands for Museum Of the Rockies.
-Example: MOR Bite or MOR Stellar Shows.
+It is pronounced like the word more, for example, MOR Bite or MOR Stellar Shows.

 What is Jack Horner’s Relationship to the Museum of the Rockies?